samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 A chase participant can make attacks and cast spells against other creatures within range.

-Chase participants can’t normally make [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack) against each other, since they are all assumed to be moving in the same direction at the same time.
+Chase participants can't normally make [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack) against each other, since they are all assumed to be moving in the same direction at the same time.
 However, participants can still be the targets of Opportunity Attacks from creatures not participating in the chase.
 For example, adventurers who chase a thief past a gang of ruffians might provoke Opportunity Attacks from the ruffians.

 ### Ending a Chase

 A chase ends when one side or the other stops, when each quarry escapes, or when the pursuers are close enough to their quarry to catch it.

 If neither side gives up the chase, the quarry makes a Dexterity ([Stealth](/sources/dnd/free-rules/playing-the-game#Skills)) check on Initiative count 0 each round, after every participant in the chase has taken its turn.
-If the quarry is never out of the lead pursuer’s sight, the check fails automatically.
-Otherwise, compare the check’s total to the [Passive Perception](/sources/dnd/free-rules/rules-glossary#PassivePerception) scores of the pursuers.
-If the quarry consists of multiple creatures, they all make the check separately, so it’s possible for one quarry to escape while others remain in the chase.
+If the quarry is never out of the lead pursuer's sight, the check fails automatically.
+Otherwise, compare the check's total to the [Passive Perception](/sources/dnd/free-rules/rules-glossary#PassivePerception) scores of the pursuers.
+If the quarry consists of multiple creatures, they all make the check separately, so it's possible for one quarry to escape while others remain in the chase.

 The quarry can gain [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) or [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on its check based on the circumstances, as shown in the Escape Factors table.